 Surface Area Calculator

-Surface area is the total area of all outer faces of a three-dimensional shape.
-It is measured in square units (cm², m², in², ft²) and is essential for calculating material needs — paint, wrapping, insulation, packaging.
+Surface area is the total area of every outer face of a three-dimensional shape.
+It is measured in square units (cm², m², in², ft²) and it is the number behind almost every material estimate: paint, wrapping, insulation, plating, packaging.

 Why surface area matters:

-- Packaging design (minimise material for a given volume)
+- Packaging design, where the goal is the least material for a given volume

-- Drug delivery (tablet surface area affects how fast it dissolves)
+- Drug delivery, where a tablet’s surface area sets how fast it dissolves

 How we build and check this calculator